Chinese city tightens coronavirus travel curbs in biggest outbreak

 Harbin, which has air links with Russia, reported seven new confirmed cases on Tuesday, taking its local infections to 52, excluding recoveries discharged from hospital.
 Additionally, three infected travellers arrived from Russia.
 About 1,400 people are being observed for signs of the virus.

 By Tuesday, Heilongjiang reported 537 local confirmed cases, including 470 discharged from hospital.
-Besides Harbin, the city of Mudanjiang had two current confirmed cases.
-PERSISTING CLUSTER
+Besides Harbin, the city of Mudanjiang has two current confirmed cases.
+"Prevention measures have been more strict recently, and people from Mudanjiang or Harbin will not be allowed to come into our town," said a civil servant surnamed Zhang, who lives in Mishan town on the eastern edge of Heilongjiang.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)